These Are the Movies on Rotten Tomatoes With 0 Percent Ratings

 Bucky Larson: Born to Be a Star (2011); 0 percent

-Adam Sandler is no stranger to bad reviews on Rotten Tomatoes, but most of his movies still lure people to the theater for some mindless fun.
+Adam Sandler is no stranger to bad reviews on Rotten Tomatoes—see below—but most of his movies still lure people to the theater for some mindless fun.
 However, Sandler’s story of a young man (Nick Swardson) who travels to Los Angeles to work in adult movies reached a new low.

-Critics called the film “dire, soul-crushing stuff” (Time Out), “icky and repellent” (Newsday), “god-awful” (New York Daily News), and “putrid and completely unfunny” (Quad City Times).
-This Happy Madison production received six Razzie nominations, largely losing out to another Sandler picture, Jack and Jill.
+Critics called the film “dire, soul-crushing stuff” (Time Out), “icky and repellent” (Newsday), and “putrid and completely unfunny” (Quad City Times).
+This Happy Madison production received six Razzie nominations, largely losing out to another Sandler picture, Jack and Jill—surely a bittersweet moment for Sandler.

 Dark Tide (2012); 0 percent